virvihuta/virvihuta/README.md

-I like calculating and training neural networks from scratch.
+I like exploring research, fine-tuning and training deep neural networks.